 On December 12, 2007, the Company entered into a Note Purchase Agreement (the "Note Purchase Agreement") with Tontine Capital Partners, L.P. ("Tontine").
-Tontine, together with its affiliates, owns approximately 57.0% of the Company's outstanding Common Stock.
+Tontine, together with its affiliates, owns approximately 57.4% of the Company's outstanding Common Stock.
 At that time, Joseph V. Lash, a member of Tontine Associates, LLC, an affiliate of Tontine, was a member of the Company's Board of Directors.
+In approving the Note Purchase Agreement, the Board took into account Mr. Lash's relationship with Tontine and believed that the transaction was in the best interests of the Company and its stockholders.

 Pursuant to the Note Purchase Agreement, the Company agreed to sell Tontine \$25 million aggregate principal amount of its 11% Senior Subordinated Notes due 2013 (the "Note").
 The Note Purchase Agreement contains customary representations and warranties of the parties and indemnification provisions whereby the Company agreed to indemnify Tontine against certain liabilities.
 The closing of the sale of the Note occurred on December 12, 2007.
 The Note was not registered under the Securities Act of 1933, as amended (the "Securities Act"), and was sold to Tontine on a private placement basis in reliance on the exemption from registration provided by Section 4(2) of the Securities Act.
 The Company issued the Note, which bears interest at 11% per annum on the principal amount from December 12, 2007, payable quarterly in arrears in cash or in kind on March 31, June 30, September 30 and December 31 of each year, beginning on December 31, 2007.
 The Note will mature on May 15, 2013.
+The Company is currently evaluating its options with regard to repayment of the Note, including through a refinancing of the Note prior to or at its maturity.

-The Note is an unsecured obligation of the Company and ranks junior to all senior obligations of the Company, including its obligations under the Loan and Security Agreement, dated May 12, 2006, as amended, with Bank of America, N.A. as collateral and administrative agent, and the lenders party thereto.
-In approving this transaction the Board took into account Mr. Lash's relationship with Tontine and believed that the transaction was in the best interests of the Company and its stockholders.
-As of January 30, 2012, the Company has paid \$15 million of the principal on the Note and an aggregate of \$8,628,219 in interest payments on the Note and \$10 mi
+The Note is an unsecured obligation of the Company and ranks junior to all senior obligations of the Company, including its obligations under the Company's revolving credit facility with Wells Fargo Bank, National Association (the "2012 Facility").
+The Note Purchase Agreement was amended on August 9, 2012 in connection with the Company entering into the 2012 Facility.
+The amendment did not materially impact the Company's obligations under the Note Purchase Agreement.
+As of December 28, 2012, the Company has paid \$15 million of the principal on the Note and an aggregate of \$9,731,232.88 in interest payments on the Note and \$10 million remained outstanding under the Note.